Ojibwe: Contact with Europeans

 Maungwudaus, his wife, and three of his troupe of Ojibwa performers.

 The first historical mention of the Ojibwe occurs in the French Jesuit Relation of 1640, a report by the missionary priests to their superiors in France.
 Through their friendship with the French traders (coureurs des bois and voyageurs), the Ojibwe gained guns, began to use European goods, and began to dominate their traditional enemies, the Lakota and Meskwaki to their west and south.
 They drove the Sioux from the Upper Mississippi region to the area of the present-day Dakotas, and forced the Meskwaki down from northern Wisconsin.
 The latter allied with the Sauk for protection.

 By the end of the 18th century, the Ojibwe controlled nearly all of present-day Michigan, northern Wisconsin, and Minnesota, including most of the Red River area.
 They also controlled the entire northern shores of lakes Huron and Superior on the Canadian side and extending westward to the Turtle Mountains of North Dakota.
 In the latter area, the French Canadians called them Ojibwe or Saulteaux.

 An Ojibwe named Boy Chief, by the noted American painter George Catlin, who made portraits at Fort Snelling in 1835.
 In 1845 he traveled to Paris with eleven Ojibwe, who had their portraits painted and danced for King Louis Philippe.

 The Ojibwe were part of a long-term alliance with the Anishinaabe Odawa and Potawatomi peoples, called the Council of Three Fires.
-They fought against the Iroquois Confederacy, based mainly to the southeast of the Great Lakes in present-day New York, and the Sioux to the west.
-The Ojibwa stopped the Iroquois advance into their territory near Lake Superior in 1662.
-Then they formed an alliance with other tribes such as the Huron and the Odawa who had been displaced by the Iroquois invasion.
-Together they launched a massive counterattack against the Iroquois and drove them out of Michigan and southern Ontario until they were forced to flee back to their original homeland in upstate New York.
-At the same time the Iroquois were subjected to attacks by the French.
-This was the beginning of the end of the Iroquois Confederacy as they were put on the defensive.
+They fought against the Haudenosaunee Confederacy, based mainly to the southeast of the Great Lakes in present-day New York, and the Sioux to the west.
+The Ojibwe stopped the Haudenosaunee advance into their territory near Lake Superior in 1662.
+Then they formed an alliance with other tribes such as the Wyandot (Huron) and the Odawa who had been displaced by the Haudenosaunee invasion.
+Together they launched a massive counterattack against the Haudenosaunee and drove them out of Michigan and southern Ontario until they were forced to flee back to their original homeland in upstate New York.
+At the same time the Haudenosaunee were subjected to attacks by the French.
+This was the beginning of the end of the Haudenosaunee Confederacy as they were put on the defensive.
 The Ojibwe expanded eastward, taking over the lands along the eastern shores of Lake Huron and Georgian Bay.